 Optical properties Biaxial

-The Topaz offers you a whole range of color and as a result has been a gemstone that every buyer should consider when looking for jewelry.
-There are cheaper alternatives which have meant the topaz has perhaps become a more peripheral gemstone but that in no way detracts from its qualities; you should bear it in mind.
+The Topaz offers you a whole range of color (if you were looking for blue gemstones – then aquamarines are an option as well) and as a result has been a gemstone that every buyer should consider when looking for jewelry.
+There are cheaper alternatives which have meant the topaz has perhaps become a more peripheral gemstone but that in no way detracts from its qualities; you should bear it in mind especially in a ring and as a birthday gift.

 Learn more about how to buy Topaz in the next article in our Gemstone series.